 The type of communications selected will vary upon the needs of the mobile ID user.
-Some scenarios, such as maritime interdiction may require satellite communications while others can use the commercially available mobile phone network.
+Some scenarios, such as maritime interdiction, may require satellite communications while others can use the commercially available mobile phone network.
 The communications between components can be of many different types, such as Bluetooth.

 Environmental Profiles

-A Mobile ID device can be used in a variety of different contexts, such as a court, an airport terminal, by a patrol officer on the street or in a patrol car, or even in a military environment such as a checkpoint or for access control to a military base.
+A Mobile ID device can be used in a variety of different contexts, such as a court of law, an airport terminal, by a patrol officer on the street or in a patrol car, or even in a military environment such as a checkpoint or for access control to a military base.

-These different each require different levels of resistance to environmental factors such as temperature, humidity, dust, water, vibration, etc. For these reasons, three different profiles are described below (Indoor, Law Enforcement and Military), with increasing levels of resistance to the relevant environmental conditions.
+These different contexts each require different levels of resistance to environmental factors such as temperature, humidity, dust, water, vibration, etc. For these reasons, three different profiles are described below (Indoor, Law Enforcement and Military), with increasing levels of resistance to the relevant environmental conditions.

-It is the responsibility of the to decide, in the procurement phase of the Mobile ID devices, which profile to request in the Request for Proposal (RFP). will depend on the expected usage of the devices and the location(s) where they will be required to operate.
-It is important to choose the right profile since a lower profile could mean that the devices are not able to withstand the operating environment, causing costly failures and decreasing service levels.
-Conversely, choosing too high profile is likely to cause an unnecessary increase in the size, weight and cost of the devices.
+It is the responsibility of the agency to decide, in the procurement phase of the Mobile ID devices, which profile to request in the Request for Proposal (RFP).
+The desired profile will depend on the expected usage of the devices and the location(s) where they will be required to operate.
+It is important to choose the right profile, since a lower profile could mean that the devices are not able to withstand the operating environment, causing costly failures and decreasing service levels.
+Conversely, choosing too high a profile is likely to cause an unnecessary increase in the size, weight and cost of the devices.

 Indoor Profile

 If a Mobile ID device is going to be used only in an environment such as an office building, a court of law, etc. the suggested environmental specifications for the device can be assumed to be similar to those of most commercially available computing devices intended for office use.
-For these use cases, the recommended minimum environmental specifications are listed 1211
+For these use cases, the recommended minimum environmental specifications are listed Table 12.

+Table 11